Childress County DWI Court Process

 The Court Process Timeline

-The DUI court process in Childress, TX, typically follows these stages:
+The DUI court process in Childress County generally follows these steps:

 1. Arraignment (First Appearance)

-• When it happens: The arraignment is usually scheduled within a few weeks of your arrest.
-The exact date and time will be on your citation or release paperwork.
+- When it happens: Your arraignment is usually scheduled within a few weeks of your arrest.
+You will receive a notice with the date, time, and location.

 2. Pre-Trial Hearings

-• Plea negotiations: During pre-trial hearings, your attorney may engage in plea negotiations with the prosecutor.
-The goal is to reach an agreement that could result in reduced charges, a lighter sentence, or dismissal of the case.
+- Plea negotiations: Your attorney may engage in plea negotiations with the prosecutor.
+The goal is to reach an agreement where you plead guilty to a lesser charge or receive a reduced sentence.

 3. Trial (If No Plea Deal)

-• What prosecution must prove: To convict you of DUI, the prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.
-"Intoxicated" generally means having a blood alcohol concentration (BAC) of 0.08 or higher, or not having the normal use of your mental or physical faculties due to the introduction of alcohol, a controlled substance, a drug, a dangerous drug, or a combination of two or more of those substances.
+- What the prosecution must prove: The prosecution must prove beyond a reasonable doubt that you were driving while intoxicated.
+This means they must demonstrate that you had a Blood Alcohol Content (BAC) of 0.08 or higher, or that you had lost the normal use of your mental or physical faculties due to the introduction of alcohol or drugs.

 Texas law mandates specific penalties for DUI offenses.
 These penalties increase with each subsequent offense.